CA-PM/percentileTrend/README.md

-<<<<<<< HEAD
-# percentileTrends
+# Interface Utilization Avg vs Percentile
-An interactive trend view of a metric of an interface with percentile data shown under the trend.
+An interactive trend view of utilization of an interface with percentile data shown within the trend.

 ![Illustration of the percentileTrends app](percentileTrends_example.png)

 Based on the NVD3 library.

 #### Install and Configure

-1. Download the folder containing the app (e.g., click Download ZIP above).
-Unzip the download if need be and make sure the unzipped folder is named percentileTrends.
-2. Copy the folder to the webapps/pc/apps/user directory of your PC installation.
-This is normally:
-        /opt/CA/PerformanceCenter/PC/webapps/pc/apps/user
-There is no need to start or restart PC.
-3. In PC, open a context page for an interface (Inventory -> Interfaces) and edit one of the tabs of the context page.
+##### CAPC 3.0 and later:
+1. Download Application ZIP file from the GitHub repository
+2. Launch CAPC and access the Administration -> App Installer interface
+3. Select the file downloaded in step 1
+   3a.
+If updating from a previous version of the App, please select the option to update existing apps
+4. Add an App View to the CAPC Dashboard or context page
+5. Select the CPU Utilization Distribution by hour and save the view & dashboard

+##### CAPC 2.8.x
+1. Download Application ZIP file from the GitHub repository
+2. Extract the ZIP file
+3. Launch CAPC and navigate to the desired Dashboard or Context page
-4. Add a browser view to the page.
-Configure the browser view with:
+4. Add a Browser View to the CAPC Dashboard or context page
-   * an appropriate title,
-   * a height of 400,
-   * the URL as described below.
-5. Save your modified context page and see the app work.

-#### CAPC Browser View URL

-The URL used to run the app is:

-/pc/apps/user/percentileTrends/index.html?id={ItemIdDA}&startTime={TimeStartUTC}&endTime={TimeEndUTC}&metric=im_UtilizationIn

-Parameters:
-id: is the ID of the interface for the selected context page
-startTime: is the start time selected in the context page's time picker
-endTime: is the end time selected in the context page's time picker
+5. Update the Browser View Name, URL, and Size based on the values in the appConfig.properties file
+6. Save the view and Dashboard

+#### Parameters

-metric: the OpenAPI name of the metric to display.
+1. metric: the OpenAPI name of the metric to display (im_Utilization default).
 Must be part of the interface (portmfs) metric family.

-#### Modifying the App
->>>>>>> origin/master

 ===================================================================================